henrytao-me/android-md-core/README.md

  ![Button](./screenshots/all-in-one.jpg)

-More: we are working hard to predefine more and more elements.
+More? we are working hard to predefine more and more elements.
 They are coming soon.

 ## Demo